 - Panda is now part of Google’s core algorithm

-Whether or not that means Panda was integrated in this weekend’s update is yet to be confirmed, but here’s what we know for sure.
+Whether or not that means Panda was integrated into this weekend’s update is yet to be confirmed, but here’s what we know for sure.

 Panda Does Not Exist in a Silo